deadfry42/SparxPlus/README.md

 >
 > I did not spend time to make this code readable; proceed with caution.

+> [!NOTE]
+> This extension is not meant to be used to breeze through your homework.
+It is simply to help/motivate you.
+> This means that stuff like an autosolver, is not going to be availble in this extension.

 This extension is not affiliated with Sparx, otherwise known as [Sparx-Learning](https://sparx-learning.com).

 ### How to download